-And then the other one was, and this is when I realized how broad these videos were, I was playing in Denver the day they were going to clinch against the Reds.
-My wife again was like, why don’t you ask fans to come watch the game with you?
-I was like oh god no, what if no one shows up?
+The other one was, and this is when I realized how broad these videos were, I was playing in Denver the day they were going to clinch against the Reds.
+My wife again was like, “Why don’t you ask fans to come watch the game with you?”
+I was like, ‘God no!
+What if no one shows up?’
 How embarrassing!

-So I said, hey, I’m in Colorado, I’m in Denver, if anyone would like to watch the game with me today, I think they may clinch it, I’m going to be at Wild Wings because they’re playing the game and I should be there by whatever time it was.
-I just remember thinking oh god, this could be really bad, this could be so embarrassing.
-And I walked through the door and I get goose bumps thinking about it, the part that blew me away was that before the game started already about 75 Mets fans were there with Mets shirts on in this little wings place in Colorado, in Denver, during the day!
-It was families, it was brothers, it was black, white, male, female, all different ethnicities, I was blown out of my mind!
+I walked through the door and I get goosebumps thinking about it, the part that blew me away was that before the game started already about 75 Mets fans were there with Mets shirts on in this little wings place in Colorado, in Denver, during the day!
+It was families, it was brothers, it was black, white, male, female, all different ethnicities; I was blown out of my mind!

-And there was this older guy and he was talking to the younger people because he was a fan since 1962 when they played their first games, and everyone was listening to him.
+There was this older guy and he was talking to the younger people because he was a fan since 1962 when they played their first games.
+Everyone was listening to him.
 There was a father and a son, and three different families there with little kids, it completely blew me away.
-And that’s when I realized again that it’s almost like an extended family, like wow, we all do really have something pretty awesome in common.
+That’s when I realized, again, that it’s almost like an extended family.
+We all do really have something pretty awesome in common.